partiql/partiql-isl-kotlin/README.md

 ## PartiQL ISL Kotlin

 PartiQL ISL Kotlin provides an in-memory [Ion Schema Language](https://amzn.github.io/ion-schema/docs/spec.html) (ISL) object model.
+The open-source Kotlin implementation of ISL, [ion-schema-kotlin](https://github.com/amzn/ion-schema-kotlin) allows for validation of schemas, but does not provide ways for programmatic manipulation of ISL schemas.
 The implementation uses [partiql-ir-generator](https://github.com/partiql/partiql-ir-generator) (PIG), a domain modeling and code generating tool for tree-like data structures, to generate class definitions and APIs for creating/manipulating ISL entities.
 PIG also provides visitors, tree walkers, visitor transforms, as well as (de)serialization code to and from Ion.
+Some possible use cases for this API could include rewriting schemas through visitor transforms, unifying/merging multiple schemas, and inferring schemas.

 ## Using PIG ISL Domain and Parser